20 Books of Summer 2019: Book 5

-I was smitten by “my heart’s darling!” who knows why certain lines leave such an impression.
+I was smitten by “my heart’s darling!”
+Who knows why certain lines leave such an impression.
 So with this memory, I sat down for a reread and found Wuthering Heights so, so, so not romantic.

 Nelly’s recounting begins when Catherine and Heathcliff were childhood friends.
 Cathy’s father found Heathcliff wandering alone and brought him home to live with the family.
-Cathy and Heathcliff have special affection for one another, but a rift forms between them after Cathy spends a few weeks at Thrushcross Grange and comes home a little lady with fancy clothes and manners.
-Eventually, a miscommunication splits them apart and Heathcliff runs away, believing that Cathy would marry him if only he were wealthy.
+Cathy and Heathcliff have special affection for one another, but a rift forms between them after Cathy spends a few weeks at Thrushcross Grange and comes home with fancy clothes and fancier manners.
+Eventually, a miscommunication splits them apart and Heathcliff runs away, believing that Cathy would marry him if he were wealthy.
 When he comes home three years later with enough cash to live at Wuthering Heights, he learns that Cathy has married Edgar Linton and moved to the Grange a few miles away.

 When I read this book in high school, I thought the chief conflict was caused by Cathy’s marriage: If she had waited for Heathcliff (even though she didn’t know if/when he’d be back) or if he’d admitted his intentions (even though he’s too proud), then they could have been together and things would have been fine.
 But now?
 It’s clear that there would have been conflict whether Cathy and Heathcliff were together or not.
 They share a selfish, petty, and vindictive nature that makes collateral damage inevitable.
 Though if they’d been together, at least they would have primarily tormented each other.